moliver28/research-handbook/content/handbook/resellers/partner-enablement/partner-migration-services.md

 ## From other DevOps platforms to GitLab

-To migrate projects from systems other than GitLab, please review the list of [available project importers](https://docs.gitlab.com/ee/user/project/import/#available-project-importers).
+To migrate projects from systems other than GitLab, please review the list of [Supported import sources](https://docs.gitlab.com/ee/user/project/import/#supported-import-sources).

 Migrating pipelines is always a manual process.